sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The optimizer supports two kinds of parameter updating strategies: synchronous-SGD and asynchronous-SGD.

-- In synchronous-SGD, the optimizer needs to wait for a certain number of gradients from workers, and then apply the gradients to parameters.
+- In synchronous-SGD, the optimizer needs to wait for a certain number of gradients from workers.
+The gradients are put into a gradient queue, and then the optimizer apply the gradients to parameters.
 - In asynchronous-SGD, the `apply_gradient` function of optimizer will be called inside `push_gradient` RPC service directly.